nilcaream/rsmfs/com.nilcaream.rsmfs.xrnx/README.md

 Go to `Tools - Renoise Simple Midi File Support - Import midi file` to load `.mid` or `.xrmid` file.
 Alternatively double-click a `.xrmid` file in instruments file browser.
 Currently selected track in currently selected pattern will be replaced with the notes from the file.

 Midi files can also be loaded by right-clicking on a pattern track and selecting `Import midi file`.
-It will work the same as clicking the tools menu described above.
+It will work the same as clicking the `Import midi file` in `Tools - Renoise Simple Midi File Support` menu described above.

 ## Feedback

-This tool works fine for the collection of midi files I have.
-I haven't tested it enough on other midi files available on the internet, hence the pre-1.0 version.
-Any suggestions on other use cases that it should support is much appreciated.
+This tool is currently under development (pre-1.0 version).
+Suggestions on other use cases that it should support is much appreciated.
 Example midi files for testing are welcomed.

 ## Credits